Approximate Bayesian computation for Markovian binary trees in phylogenetics

 We set the initial tolerance value for this statistic to be $0.05$.
 Due to the computational time required to generate a sample that can provide a close enough nLTT curve, we only use this statistic after the 20th iteration. \item \textbf{Colless balance index} \citep{colless1982phylogenetics}.
 For a tree $T$, this is defined as the sum over all internal nodes $v \in V_{\text{int}}(T)$ of the absolute difference between the number of left and right descendant leaves.
 In other words, if $v$ has children $\{v_l,v_r\}$, and $\kappa_u$ is the number of descendant leaves from node $u$, then the Colless index of $T$ is

 \item \textbf{Balance index for each phase}.
-To capture imbalance in the shape of the tree in each phase, we extend the Colless balance index to each phase; if $\kappa^{(i)}_u$ is the number of descendant leaves in phase $i$ from node $u$, we define the balance index for phase $i$ as
+To capture imbalance in the shape of the tree in each phase, we propose a novel extension of the Colless balance index to each phase; if $\kappa^{(i)}_u$ is the number of descendant leaves in phase $i$ from node $u$, we define the balance index for phase $i$ as

 \item[R1.] \textbf{Tree height for trees that contain phase-1 leaves} (\textit{reducible case only}).
 In the reducible case, species in phase 2 cannot transition to phase 1.
 Thus a tree with some leaves in phase 1 indicates either a large birth rate for phase 1, or a small transition rate from phase 1 to phase 2.
 These two situations are distinguished by the overall tree height; thus, we use the tree height for the subset of trees that contain at least one leaf in phase 1. \item[R2.] \textbf{Average branch length above phase-1 leaves} (\textit{reducible case only}).
 In the reducible case, all branches above leaves in phase 1 must themselves be in phase 1.
 Thus we use the average length of these branches as a summary statistic, which captures the birth and death rates for phase 1. \item[I1.] \textbf{Proportion of phase-1 leaves} (\textit{irreducible case only}).